b3yotch/spyder/README.md

 ## Key Conditions Met

 *   **No Visible Tool Calls**: Tool execution details are handled server-side and are not directly exposed to the end-user in the chat.
-*   **Daily Updating Data**: The pipeline is designed for daily updates (though not scheduled by cronjob for this demo).
+*   **Daily Updating Data**: The pipeline is designed for daily updates .
 Incremental updates ensure only new data is fetched.
 *   **No LLM Code Execution**: The LLM only suggests tool calls; it does not execute arbitrary code.
 *   **Agent Uses Local DB**: The agent queries the local SQLite database, not the live Federal Register API directly for user queries.
 *   **Async/Non-Blocking**: The FastAPI interface and underlying database/API calls in the agent and pipeline are asynchronous.